 LEGO 41602 Rey & 41603 Kylo Ren

 The year of 2018 already brought us two more Brickheadz sets: Kylo Ren (41603) and Rey (41602).
 These follow in the wake of a Kylo Ren and Rey Brickheadz set with both (41489).
-The latter is exclusive to Target.
+The latter was exclusive to Target.

 Microfighters are cheaper sets with simpler models and a low piece count.
 These sets are recommended for children ages 6 and up.
 We’ll get several Star Wars microfighter sets in 2018.
 These are a great way to get minifigures, especially ones that usually only come in very expensive sets.
 Let’s check them out!